ITR Filing Deadline Missed?

 2017-18 6,00,000 10,50,000 10,50,000 6,00,000* - 4,50,000 2,00,000

-*The difference amount is adjusted from previous year MAT credit available.
+*The difference in amount is adjusted from the previous year's MAT credit available.

 This MAT credit set off is allowed only if the tax payable as per normal provisions is higher than the tax payable under MAT and also to the extent of the difference between these two.
 This credit is only allowed for 15 years, and if the credit is still available after 15 years, it will lapse.